buildersoftio/andyx-cli/README.md

 ## Reporting security issues and bugs

-Security issues and bugs should be reported privately, via email, en.buildersoft@gmail.com.
+Security issues and bugs should be reported privately, via email, support@buildersoft.io.
 You should receive a response within 24 hours.

 ## Related projects

 These are some other repos for related projects:

-* [Andy X Terminal](https://github.com/buildersoftdev/andyxterminal) - Manage all resources of Andy X
+* [Andy X](https://github.com/buildersoftdev/andyx) - Andy X Source code.

 ## Deploying Andy X with docker-compose